BCCDC-PHL/plasmid-assembly/README.md

 # plasmid-assembly

 A pipeline for high-quality plasmid assemblies.
+This pipeline is largely based on [hybracter](https://github.com/gbouras13/hybracter).

 Optionally annotate genes.
 Collects quality info on both incoming and outgoing datasets.